-Illinois Research Credit Summary
+Illinois Research and Development Tax Credit Summary

 The Illinois research credit is very similar to the federal research tax credit version including the definition of qualifying research.
 Below are some of the differences between the federal and Illinois research credit.